-Research shows that changes in climate, especially earlier snowmelt and warming in the spring and summer, have helped boost this increase in fire activity in parts of the West.
+Research shows that changes in climate, especially earlier snowmelt due to warming in the spring and summer, have led to hot, dry conditions that boost this increase in fire activity in parts of the West.
 For much of the West, projections show that an average annual temperature increase of 1 °C would increase the median burned area per year.
-The increase could be as much as 600 percent in some types of forests
+The increase could be as much as 600 percent in some types of forests.

 Threats Posed by Wildfires

-Since 2000, nine forest fires in the U.S. have caused at least $1 billion in damages each, mainly from the loss of homes and infrastructure, along with firefighting costs.
+Since 2000, 10 forest fires in the United States have caused at least $1 billion in damages each, mainly from the loss of homes and infrastructure, along with firefighting costs.

 - In 2011, the Las Conchas Fire in New Mexico became the state’s largest in history by a factor of three.
 In 2012, that record was broken as the Whitewater-Baldy Complex fire burned nearly twice as many acres as the Las Conchas Fire.

 - Wildfires burned more than 9 million acres in 2012.
 Colorado’s two most destructive fires ever—the Waldo Canyon and High Park fires -- happened during this particularly destructive season.

 Estimates of the percentage increase in the area burned in regions across the West for a 1.8 degrees Fahrenheit, 1 degree Celsius warming.
 The different regions correspond to different “ecoprovinces,” which distinguish areas with distinctive vegetation types and climate conditions.
 Values are drawn from median burn estimates from a fire model.
 All areas exhibit increases; many of them exceed a doubling (i.e., value shown is more than 100%) and some areas show a five-fold increase (i.e., value shown is more than 400%).
 Source: National Research Council, "Climate Stabilization Targets: Emissions, Concentrations, and Impacts over Decades to Millennia ( 2011 ).